PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 collector, alias resolver, and CF/NHWC classification helpers are co-located in the same owner.
 The collector records static shapes, consumers, buffer channel counts, Conv block arity, module edges, and propagated alias layout evidence.
+Preferred channel selection, scored consumer-layout inference, and recursive channel-last spatial-consumer detection query the same context in this owner.
+They remain conservative when source evidence ties or cycles.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and